bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 [Events](https://dom.spec.whatwg.org/#concept-event) using the `[CustomEvent](https://dom.spec.whatwg.org/#customevent)` interface can be used to carry custom data.

-[CustomEvent/CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent "The CustomEvent() constructor creates a new CustomEvent.")
+[CustomEvent/CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent 'The CustomEvent() constructor creates a new CustomEvent.')

 In all current engines.